fg24davies/party-parrots-client/README.md

    - Number of salt rounds (the time needed by BCrypt to hash a password) is set to 10 - a compromise between how long the user has to wait to log in and security

 * I can fetch data from external APIs or store data in external APIs!
-   - Using AJAX requests to communicate with external APIs such as the MapQuest or communicate with our server
+   - Using AJAX requests to communicate with external APIs such as the MapQuest and communicate with our server

 * Sessions and Authentication are complicated!
    - We were able to store session data in a MongoDB collection but not used in the way we intended
-   - In hindsight use something like Auth0 to deal with security
+   - Use something like Auth0 to deal with security

 * An Intro to React
    - There was a steep learning curve, took time for individual study and came back to together to knowledge share
-   - Explored React Native libraries such as confetti for UX and React Navigation to pass parameters to different screens and access them through destructuring:
+   - Explored React Native libraries such as confetti for UX and React Navigation to pass parameters to different screens and access them through destructuring

 ----